Growing Up in Trashkun

-ALTER RESNICK was born in Trashkun in 1906.
-His name was Chaim Daniel Reznikovich before he came to America.
+ALTER RESNICK was born in Trashkun as Chaim Daniel Reznikovich in 1906.
+He was probably given the apotropaic name Alter (meaning "old") in the hope that he would live to an old age, after three of his earlier siblings had died in childhood.
 His father was Leyb Reznikovich, and his mother was Gitl (née Puner).
 His mother died in 1910, and his father went to America three years later.
-His life was disrupted again with the outbreak of World War I, and a sister and brother died in Lithuania before Alter and his two surviving sisters were able to join their father in New York in 1923.
+Alter's life was disrupted again with the outbreak of World War I, and another sister and brother died in Lithuania before Alter and his two surviving sisters were able to join their father in New York in 1923.

 This interview comes from the archive of Bernard Margolis, kindly supplied by Jeff Meyerson.
 The questions were not included, only the responses of Alter Resnick.
 Comments in square brackets were presumably added by Bernard Margolis.
 The text has been lightly edited, and some parts have been rearranged to improve continuity.

 Life in Trashkun

 Trashkun was a fine little shtetl.
 At Passover time, the mud was up to here.
 There were about 200 families, Jewish and non-Jewish, but the majority was Jewish.
 I only dealt with them.
 There were two synagogues there: Hasidic and Misnagdic.

 Trashkun was a small, quiet town.
 The people held themselves together nicely.
 We had our own house.
 It wasn't one of the best but it was a big, liveable house with lots of rooms.
 It had a big kitchen with a basement under it.
 I slept on the stove.
 Actually, there were two wood-burning stoves, one in the kitchen, where you baked bread and everything else.
 This stove came out into the living room.
 On the other side of the house, there were three or four beds and a stairway to the loft where people could sleep.
 Company stayed there.